 Sprint bringing a trio of new Androids, including EVO 3D, to CTIA?
-[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+[UPDATED]Alex Wagner - Editorial Director of News and Content

 Sprint's got a whopper of a CTIA show lined up for later this month, where they say they'll be revealing "the latest in wireless innovation" to all of the event goers.
 Just what do they have planned?
 No one is quite sure, but an anonymous source speaking with Engadget claims to be in the know.
 Here's what the tipster claims we can expect to see unveiled during the multi-hour gala: